Dear Pharmacy Patient,

 We need to talk.
-See, I’ve been noticing that you sometimes don’t pick up your refills, or you’re shocked at the high price of your prescriptions.
-I can see your frustrated face when you’re waiting in line, and I know it’s aggravating when your prescription isn’t ready.
+I’ve been noticing that you sometimes don’t pick up your refills.
+Often times, you’re shocked at the high price of your prescriptions.
+Other times, you’re frustrated because you have to wait a long time in line or your prescription isn’t ready.

 - Price matching.
 Most pharmacies will match the cash price of a medication if you can find it cheaper somewhere else.
 Your pharmacy may need to confirm the price, so have the name and phone number of the less expensive pharmacy handy.